tuxerrante/package_statistics/README.md

 Another reason is that I wanted to use some of the most modern python features like Collections Counter, lambda functions and so on.

-So I would say I spent **around 20 hours** for all the application, it is hard to say since I worked on it also during my job hours between tasks.
+So I would say I spent **around 20 hours** for all the application.

 I used PyCharm Community 2019.2 as IDE on Ubuntu 19.04.